kissmygritts/mitchellgritts/content/posts/2019-06-14-serve-polygons/index.md

 The GeoJSON methods for leaflet parse GeoJSON data and display it on a map.
 There are several method and options for GeoJSON objects, see the [full documentation for more details](https://leafletjs.com/reference-1.5.0.html#geojson).

-Save the file and make sure your http server is running, then Navigate to `http://localhost:9000`.
+Save the file and make sure your http server is running (start it with `python -m SimpleHTTPServer 9000`), then Navigate to `http://localhost:9000/leaflet-geojson`.
 Since we named our HTML file `index.html` the file server know to render that page.
 The map and the polygons should render, and look like the image below.
 Moving forward, anytime we make changes to the `index.html` file refresh you browser to see the changes.

 ![leaflet with polygons](./leaflet-with-polygons.png)